 If you're considering giving your breastfed baby formula (either exclusively or as a supplement), you're not alone.

 Many moms use formula for a variety of reasons.
 They may be returning to work, they may want to include dad during feedings, or they may need a more flexible feeding schedule.
-Whatever your reason, know that formula gives your baby all the nutrition he needs to thrive and that you can still maintain a close bond with him.
+Whatever your reason, know that formula gives your baby all the nutrition he needs to thrive and that you can still maintain a close bond during breastfeeding.
 If you're feeling emotional about your decision, rest assured that this is a normal reaction.
 You may want to seek out other moms who understand how you're feeling and can offer support.
 A smooth transition can also ease your mind—here are ways to encourage a successful move from breast to bottle.